Engaging youth for health and sustainable development globally

 We developed strategic recommendations for the WHO based on its areas of comparative advantage.
 We highlighted four areas of strategic opportunities: Leadership, Country Impact, Global Public Goods and Partnerships.
 We identified that strong participatory leadership, culture change, and partnerships oriented towards young people are prerequisites for the WHO to successfully transform its youth engagement.
 For this, we highlighted existing and potential engagement platforms and projects in the areas of health, nutrition, education, environment, gender, technology innovation, advocacy and employment that focus on improving human capital across the life course in countries.
 We further provided examples of opportunities for participation in the WHO’s normative, data, research and innovation activities.
 Overall, we spotlighted crucial partnership opportunities for the WHO and its partners and accelerated the development of the WHO roadmap towards its first ever youth strategy.

-Developed strategic recommendations and opportunities for the WHO to become a global leader on engaging with young people towards achieving health and sustainable development.
+Developed strategic recommendations and opportunities for the WHO to become a global leader on engaging young people with the aim of achieving health and sustainable development

-Launched the report ahead of the 73rd UN General Assembly (UNGA), aligned with the launch of the first ever UN Youth Strategy
+Launched the report ahead of the 73rd UN General Assembly (UNGA) and aligned it with the launch of the first ever UN Youth Strategy